mawrkus/js-unit-testing-guide/README.md

 - help reduce the setup code, especially if you use dependency injection
 - make each test more readable by favoring cohesion, since the creation is a single function call in the test itself instead of the setup
 - provide flexibility when creating new instances (setting an initial state, for example)

-There's a trade-off to find between applying the DRY principle and readability.

 **:(**